PaulT95/Import_Vicon_Data/README.md

 Test and work on both txt and csv exported from Vicon Nexus 2.6, 2.7, and 2.12
 PS: sorry if the description is not that good, or even a couple of comments in italian but I had to write quick notes while I was programming ;)

+BE CAREFUL IF YOU EXPORT TRAJECTORIES or other additional parameters as they will affect the reference locations